computefoundation/home/README.md

 </div>
 <br><br><br>

 The Computing Foundation is an organization making general-purpose computing easy and efficient by conglomerating its foundation.
-It defines this foundation as solutions respecting multiple aspects of computing simultaneously.
-Its objective is to provide them in all respects of general-purpose computing.
+This foundation is defined as solutions respecting multiple aspects of computing simultaneously in primitive areas of general-purpose computing.

 # Members